 Michigan Sea Grant Extension Educators are stationed throughout the state, keeping ahead of water-related issues along our Great Lakes coasts.
-This page features news from Dan O’Keefe, who covers the southwest district of the state.
+This page features news and online resources from Dan O’Keefe, who covers the southwest district of the state.

 Get west Michigan news sent directly to your inbox!

 Lake Michigan Fish Talk

 Anglers around Lake Michigan have had “Salmon Fever” since modern stocking programs began in 1966.

 Dr. Dan O’Keefe will share results from Grand Haven anglers who volunteered to keep track of wild and stocked salmon in 2014, along with underwater video from Lake Michigan.

 There is no charge for this event and registration is not required.

 Thursday, July 30

 Spring Lake District Library

 123 Exchange Street